-Fig. 9.
+Figure 7.
 Applications' overall performance.
 Secom only imposes 0.8%~8.3% additional overhead on independent applications.

-Fig. 10.
-IIS throughput on the original FVM and the Secom-enforced FVM.
-Secom causes about 5% of performance degradation on FVM.

-software without the fear of damaging the system in any manner.
+VM technologies, e.g. FreeBSD Jail [2], Linux-VServer [3], Solaris Zones [4], OpenVZ [5] and Virtuozzo [6], do not provide the functionality to securely commit VM.
+Feather-weight Virtual Machine (FVM) [1] only checks and abandons the resource updates under the security-related file directory and registry entry within a VM to eliminate side effects left by malicious programs before VM commitment.
+However, simply examining special resource updates confined inside a VM is not sufficient to detect all the suspicious behaviors or to recognize the exact scope of the attack due to malware execution.
+Sun et al. [7] present an approach for realizing a safe execution environment (SEE) that enables users to "try out" new software without the fear of damaging the system in any manner.
 It implemented a commitment approach to ensure semantic consistency of the committed results.
 Before commitment, user needs to make his own decision on whether the running results contained in a SEE are safe to commit.
 Secom, however, aims at automatically identifying unsafe results inside a VM before commitment.
-Hence,

-Secom differs from paper [1] and can be a complementary technology to [1] to help recognize unsafe results.
+Hence, Secom differs from paper [7] and can be a complementary technology to [7] to help recognize unsafe results.

 As an alternative technology, system call log analysis is able to detect compromised system resources and prevent them from being committed.
-Research efforts demonstrate the potential capability of log analysis to securely commit VM since log analysis can identify compromised files or derive malicious process behaviors [2][15][16][17][18].
+Research efforts demonstrate the potential capability of log analysis to securely commit VM since log analysis can identify compromised files or derive malicious process behaviors [10][15][18].
 However, the enforcement of log recording and analysis often significantly slows down the system which makes it very inefficient and possibly unusable.
-Our former work [39] also traces OS-level information flow, but it aims to block critical malware behaviors instead of committing safe changes in a VM back to the host.
+Our former work [30] also traces OS-level information flow, but it aims to block critical malware behaviors instead of committing safe changes in a VM back to the host.
 It also does not further correlate objects into clusters which will facilitate the fast commitment.

-Secom is also different from other candidate technologies, such as host-based intrusion detection [19][20] and anti-malware [21][22], though all of them are able to recognize malicious objects.
+Secom is also different from other candidate technologies, such as host-based intrusion detection and anti-malware, though all of them are able to recognize malicious objects.
 Secom aims to recognize all side effects of a malware program imposed on a system while intrusion detection and anti-malware technologies typically are interested in determining whether a single file or process is adverse.
-A recent approach proposed in [14] can remove all effects of a malware program, but requires a training stage to generate a remediation program for cleaning the impacts of a specific malware.
+A recent approach proposed in [19] can remove all effects of a malware program, but requires a training stage to generate a remediation program for cleaning the impacts a specific malware.
 Therefore, Secom meets the requirement of secure commitment better than these candidate technologies.